mik-jozef/chalk/notes/spec-notes.md

 `"String templates: $variableName, ${Math.tau}"` must be pure only avaiable in double quotes?
-`(A_0, ..., A_n)` equals `{ (a_0, ..., a_n), a_i of A_i }` iff every `A_i` is inhabited?
+Types must start with uppercase and non-type variables with lowercase letter `(A_0, ..., A_n)` equals `{ (a_0, ..., a_n), a_i of A_i }` iff every `A_i` is inhabited?
 `( Int, Int )` is a pair of types, `((Int, Int))` is the type of pairs of ints?
+  `{{ a: String }}` a type of objects with public String property `a` `Object.fields` / `Object.members`
+Block returns last statement, function must return explicitly Behavior of a program that compiles must be completely specified by source code.
+  What are compiler options like ffastmath in gcc must be part of source code.
-  `{{ a: String }}` a type of objects with public String property `a` compiler should warn if a file is never imported multiline string:
+  Compiler options can only mess with levels of optimization, perhaps also with what is a valid program and what not (eg. enabling new, experimental syntax), never with semantics. compiler should warn if a file is never imported if too many files, just write "foo, bar, baz and 216 other files not imported" multiline string:
 ```
   """